HorovodRunner: distributed deep learning with Horovod

 hvd.DistributedOptimizer.
 The distributed optimizer delegates gradient computation to the original optimizer, averages gradients using allreduce or allgather, and then applies the averaged gradients.

 hvd.BroadcastGlobalVariablesHook(0)to broadcast initial variable states from rank 0 to all other processes.
 This is necessary to ensure consistent initialization of all workers when training is started with random weights or restored from a checkpoint.
 Alternatively, if you’re not using

 hvd.broadcast_global_variablesoperation after global variables have been initialized.

-This article contains references to the term slave, a term that Databricks no longer uses.
+This article contains references to the term slave, a term that Databricks does not use.
 When the term is removed from the software, we’ll remove it from this article.

 If you upgrade or downgrade TensorFlow, Keras, or PyTorch, you must reinstall Horovod so that it is compiled against the newly installed library.
 For example, if you want to upgrade TensorFlow, Databricks recommends using the init script from the TensorFlow installation instructions and appending the following TensorFlow specific Horovod installation code to the end of it.
 See Horovod installation instructions to work with different combinations, such as upgrading or downgrading PyTorch and other libraries.